2D-Zernike polynomials and coherent state quantization of the unit disc

 Let $(X,\mu)$ be a measure space and

-The Klauder-Berezin or anti-Wick or Toeplitz or coherent state quantization, as used by various authors in the literature, associates a classical observable that is a function $f(x)$ on $X$ to an operator valued integral.
-We continue with the general procedure described in \cite{Gaz} and applied, for example, in \cite{Nic,Ga, AGH}.\\ Choose a countable orthonormal basis $\mathcal{O}=\{\phi_n~\vert~n\in\mathbb{N}\}$ in $L^2(X,\mu)$,
+the Klauder-Berezin or anti-Wick or Toeplitz or coherent state quantization \cite{Nic,Hall}, as used by various authors, associates a classical observable that is a function $f(x)$ on $X$ to an operator valued integral.
+We continue with the general procedure described in \cite{Gaz} and used, for example, in the published work \cite{AGH, Nic,Ga}.
+0.1true in Choose a countable orthonormal family $\mathcal{O}=\{\phi_n~\vert~n\in\mathbb{N}\}$ in $L^2(X,\mu)$,

 and assume that